NKI-AI/direct/projects/CMRxRecon/README.rst

 Note
 ~~~~

-Fully sampled validation dataset and Test data have note be released yet by the CMRxRecon team.
+Fully sampled validation dataset and Test data have been released after the challenge.

 Citing this work